 Successful negotiating encompasses the acquired ability to use certain skills and techniques to bring about coveted win-win results.
-Your CENTURY 21 Judge Fite Company real estate professional can help you stay focused and objective.
+Your CENTURY 21 Judge Fite Company real estate professional can help you stay focused and objective during the sale.

 - Start with a thoroughly researched, fair price.

 - Respect the other side’s priorities.
 For example, a buyer with an urgent move-in date might be willing to pay a higher portion of the transaction costs or forgo some major repairs.
 Or, a buyer may prefer to push out the closing date, in order to be more confident that there will be no unanticipated additional expenses.

 - In any case, be prepared to compromise: “win-win” doesn’t mean both the buyer and the seller will get everything they want.
 It means both sides will win some and give some.

 If a seller helps to finance a real estate transaction, it’s called seller financing.
 Usually sellers do this when a buyer has difficulty qualifying for a conventional loan or meeting the purchase price.

 Seller financing differs from a traditional loan because the seller does not give the buyer cash to complete the purchase, as does a lender.
 Instead, it involves extending a credit against the purchase price of the home.

 The necessary paperwork is prepared by the title or escrow company after the terms are worked out between the buyer and seller.
 If you are a seller considering such an arrangement, it is critical to thoroughly evaluate the credit-worthiness of the buyer.
 It is important to consult with legal counsel and your accountant regarding the potential consequences of this type of arrangement.